GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 ### Prepare the Model-data

-Currently the formats SpecIF, ReqIF, UML/SysML (Cameo), BPMN (BPMN-XML), ArchiMate (Open-Exchange XML) and MS Excel® (XLSX.
+Currently the formats SpecIF, ReqIF, UML/SysML (Cameo), BPMN (BPMN-XML), ArchiMate (Open-Exchange XML) and various spreadsheets (ODS, XLSX.
 XLS and CSV) are supported.

 In case of SpecIF, ReqIF, BPMN and ArchiMate, no further preparations are required; files of this type can be imported directly.

-In Excel® files, meaning can be assigned to resources, statements and their attributes by applying certain conventions; see Chap.
+In spreadsheets such as Excel® files, meaning can be assigned to resources, statements and their attributes by applying certain conventions; see Chap.
 3.

 ### Import a Model